Description of the Community Studies Program

 - produce a publication in a peer-refereed journal, or at minimum in the ngVLA memo series

-All accepted Community Studies efforts from the second round are expected to write up their findings as part of a peer-refereed journal article or ngVLA memo, and present their progress/final results at the "Astronomy Frontiers in the next Decade and Beyond" Science Conference, June 26-29, 2018 in Portland, OR.
-Consequently, NRAO is financially supporting each study, at modest level, to offset travel expenses to present results at the June Science Meeting, and offset page charges from publications expected to result from the study.
+All accepted Community Studies efforts from the second round are expected to write up their findings as part of a peer-refereed journal article or ngVLA memo, and present their progress/final results at the "Astronomy Frontiers in the next Decade and Beyond" Science Conference, June 26-29, 2018, in Portland, OR.
+Consequently, NRAO is financially supporting each study, at a modest level, to offset travel expenses to present results at the June Science Meeting, and offset page charges from publications expected to result from the study.
 As with the first round of studies, the NRAO is supporting a number of these at a much more significant level.